Maniace

-Maniace (Italian: Maniace; Sicilian dialect: Maniaci) is a comune (municipality) in the Metropolitan City of Catania in the Italian region Sicily, located about 130 km east of Palermo and about 45 km northwest of Catania.
+Maniace (Italian: Maniace; Sicilian: Maniaci) is a comune (municipality) in the Metropolitan City of Catania in the Italian region Sicily, located about 130 km east of Palermo and about 45 km northwest of Catania.

 The municipality bears the name of George Maniakes (Γεώργιος Μανιάκης; Giorgio Maniace), a Byzantine general of the 11th century and catepan of Italy, known for his victories against the Arabs in Sicily.

 Main sights

 Castello di Maniace

-The Castello di Maniace (aliter Castello Bronte and Castello dei Nelson ("Castle of the Nelsons")) is a manor house built on the site of a former ancient monastery 1 km east of the centre of the small village of Maniace and 5 km north of the large town of Bronte, on the eastern foothills of Mount Etna.
-From 1799 to 1981 it was the seat of the Dukes of Bronte, English noblemen, the first of whom was Admiral Horatio Nelson, 1st Viscount Nelson (1758-1805), in 1799 created Duke of Bronte by King Ferdinand III of Sicily and Naples.
-In 1981 the manor house and large estate was sold to the Commune of Bronte by Alexander Hood, 4th Viscount Bridport (born 1948), 7th Duke of Bronte, descended from the daughter of William Nelson, 1st Earl Nelson (1757-1835) 2nd Duke of Bronte, elder brother and heir of Admiral Nelson.
+The Castello di Maniace (aliter Castello Bronte and Castello dei Nelson ("Castle of the Nelsons")) is a manor house built on the site of a former ancient monastery 3 km south of the centre of the small village of Maniace and 8 km north of the large town of Bronte, on the eastern foothills of Mount Etna.
+From 1799 to 1981 it was the seat of the Dukes of Bronte, English noblemen, the first of whom was Admiral Horatio Nelson, 1st Viscount Nelson (1758–1805), in 1799 created Duke of Bronte by King Ferdinand III of Sicily and Naples.
+In 1981 the manor house and large estate was sold to the Commune of Bronte by Alexander Hood, 4th Viscount Bridport (born 1948), 7th Duke of Bronte, descended from the daughter of William Nelson, 1st Earl Nelson (1757–1835) 2nd Duke of Bronte, elder brother and heir of Admiral Nelson.